lmiller1990/design-pattenrns-for-vuejs/GROUPING-FEATURES-WITH-COMPOSABLES.md

 Initial board.
 \end{center}

 Before diving too far into the game logic, let's get something rendering.
-Remember we want to keep a history of the game?
-This means instead of mutating the game state, we should just create a new game state for each and push it into an array.
+Remember we want to keep a history of the game for undo/redo?
+This means instead of overriding the current game state each move, we should just create a new game state and push it into an array.
+Each entry will represent a move in the game.
 We also need the board to be reactive, so Vue will update the UI.
 We can use `ref` for this.
 Update the code:

 ```js
 import { ref, readonly } from 'vue'